ZeroLikviz/godot_plugin-neural-network/README.md

 ---

 #### Plans:
-- Try to learn PPO again, to create PPONNET or RLNNET class.
+- Try to learn PPO again to create the PPONNET or RLNNET class.
 - Try to recreate the GPUNNET class.
-It might be cancelled, because it's very hard to control things on the GPU, and I have no Idea how to implement so many algorithms, without creating tons of .glsl files.
+It might be cancelled, because it's quite difficult to control things on the GPU, and I have no Idea how to implement so many algorithms, without creating tons of .glsl files.